Coastal Dry Tropics Landcare — Battling waterside weeds

 The Port of Townsville has supported Coastal Dry Tropics Landcare with funding for more than 1500 plants at their Townsville community sites, including 100 plants for Junior Landcare on the Bohle River.

-Cross-pollinating Bohle Wetlands knowledge: CDTLI’s Andrew Conway, Ausfield Services’ Sharon Marks (formerly CDTLI), and NQ Dry Tropics’ Scott Fry (formerly CVA) share notes on the many projects that have invested energy over years into the Bohle Wetlands.
+Cross-pollinating Bohle Wetlands knowledge: Andrew Conway, Sharon Marks and Scott Fry share notes on the many projects that have invested energy over years into the Bohle Wetlands.

 The volunteer and community efforts of the many groups who have supported the Bohle Wetlands over time have been applauded by Townsville City Council.
 Council says its most recent Reef Assist project is leveraging the depth of knowledge and learning that has resulted.